Endless Forms Most Beautiful World Tour: Reception

 Samantha Wu from V13, gave the Toronto performance a positive review.
 She praised Floor Jansen's vocals and her presence on stage, citing that she "is a thrill to watch".
-She also praised the inclusion of old songs like "Stargazers" being added to the setlist which have not been performed in a long while, as well as the spotlight shining moment with Marco Hietala's performance of "The Islander".
+She also praised the inclusion of old songs like "Stargazers" being added to the setlist which have not been performed in a long while, as well as the spotlight shining moment with Marko Hietala's performance of "The Islander".
 Samantha concluded her review by stating that that Floor was the perfect fit for the band in which she hopes she will be with the band for a long time, as well as stating their performance that night was 'simply outstanding'.

 Anabel from RockRevolt Magazine who attended the Greek Theater performance in Los Angeles had given the show a positive review.
 In their review of the concert, they pointed out the nature and traveler themed imagery and props used for the stage, used in the adventurer theme of the album itself.
 The reviewer praised the strong setlist, referring to the energetic songs and beautiful ballads on the set.
 The reviewer cited Floor Jansen's vocals as awe-inspiring in which she had stolen the show for the use of her theatrical expressions.
 The reviewer concluded their review, stating that the encore songs were the "icing on the cake" finish for an amazing show.

 Dan Shutt, a reporter from The Independent, who had attended the sold out Wembley performance, noted on the energy and excitement of the show as a spectacle, sticking to the formula with pyrotechnics and visual effects playing throughout the biggest songs.
 However, he criticized the lack of personalisation which was outweighed by Floor's vocals.

-Setlist

-Sample Setlist
+Set list

-The following setlist was performed at the first show of the tour at Hammerstein Ballroom, but has since had alterations to it:
+The following set list was performed at the first show of the tour at Hammerstein Ballroom, and is not intended to represent all of the shows on tour.